ImperialCollegeLondon/ReCoDE-Exploration-Mandelbrot-Set/docs/Visualization Techniques/3D Data creation (extrusion).md

 -1.95495 -1.5 0.00944007
 // Rest of the file
 ```
 Remember that a 3D output needs the x,y coordinates to fully define the spatial relationships of the points as compared to the 2D output presented earlier.
-After the \texttt{POINTS} section, you would typically have the \texttt{POINT\_DATA} section followed by the scalar values associated with each point and should look like this.
+After the `POINTS` section, you would typically have the `POINT_DATA` section followed by the scalar values associated with each point and should look like this.
 ```
 POINT_DATA 100000000
 SCALARS mandelbrot_iterations int 1